 At present Erasmus exchange opportunities are only open to certain undergraduates in MML, Law and Engineering.
-Some science departments allow their students to go abroad for research projects in the long vacation.
+Some science departments allow their students to go abroad for research projects in the long vacation but they are only eligible to go through the Erasmus programme if the project will count towards their degree.
 MPhil students cannot participate with the exception of those studying for the 2 year MPhil in Architecture and Design.
 PhD students in a number of departments can spend time abroad for research purposes as long as they have approval from their supervisor; the relevant Degree Committee and have applied for permission to work away.

 Students from institutions with whom we have an Erasmus inter-institutional agreement (see below for details on how to set up an agreement) can come at all levels; undergraduate, Masters and PhD and for one, two or three terms.
 Applicants must achieve the same entry requirements as students applying for a full degree, this includes an English language requirement.
 An overview of the process for an incoming student is as follows:

 - Student nominated by their home institution

 - IST sends student details of the language test and application database